sinan-ozel/iac/README.md

 * Roles and users are created through local scripts (see an example [here](local_scripts/aws/eks_admin_role/)) and VS Code tasks (Just run ''Run Tasks'' and choose ''Create EKS admin role'' to see.).
 This is intentional, we are not letting this to be done through GitHub.
 * Most of the infrastructure is declared through Pulumi (see here for an [AWS example](pulumi/aws/__main__.py)), configured through `.env` files (see [here](configs/aws/hello-k8s-ca-central-1.env) for an example) and orchestrated through [GitHub actions](.github/workflows/cluster.yaml).
+* Some things have to be done through custom scripts, and these need to repeated for different providers.
+For instance, I want to take a snapshot before teardown on volumes, and I want to bring it back up from the snashot.
+These scripts are in the [`scripts/`](scripts/) folder, structured as `scripts/<provider>/<infrastructure>`

 ## ✨ Features